sagemathinc/cocalc-doc/source/teaching-interactions.rst

 .. image:: img/teaching/chat_button.png
      :width: 30%
+     :alt: button at upper right for side chat with any file

 Every time one of your students writes something into a chat on any one of their files, you will get a notification displayed on the top bar.

 .. image:: img/teaching/instructor_notification.png
      :width: 66%
+     :alt: notification count shown inside bell icon

 Clicking on the notification button (bell icon on the top of the screen) displays a notification menu with the latest chats and modifications in the project or specific files.

 .. image:: img/teaching/notification_highlighted.png
      :width: 100%
+     :alt: click notification bell for list of latest notifications

 The chat notifications are always presented at the top of the menu, followed by any updates you or your collaborators have done to the project.
 Clicking on a chat notification will take you to **the student's copy** of the file inside **his/her project**.
 From there, you can both reply to their questions and look at their work simultaneously.

 .. image:: img/teaching/student_question.png
      :width: 66%
+     :alt: clicking on notification expands to show detail

 Once you have replied to the student's question (s)he will receive a notification.